Buddy Alexander: Coaching career

 In thirty-seven years as a head coach, Alexander's teams finished among the top ten in the NCAA tournament fifteen times.
 His teams amassed seventy-two tournament victories, and thirty-one of his players earned All-American honors.
 The Golf Coaches Association of America (GCAA) honored him as its National Coach of the Year three times (1993, 2001 and 2004), and the GCAA inducted him into its Coaches Hall of Fame in 2001, joining former Gators coach Buster Bishop.
 The SEC recognized him seven times as its Coach of the Year (1986, 1991, 1993, 1994, 1999, 2003, 2004).
 As of 2010, Alexander had coached thirty-three future professional golfers as collegians, including eighteen at Florida.

 In 2005, Alexander was selected to coach the U.S. national amateur team in Palmer Cup competition.

 In 2013, Alexander's Gator golfers finished fourth of fourteen teams in the SEC championship tournament in Sea Island, Georgia, and twenty-fifth of thirty invited teams at the NCAA Tournament in Woodstock, Georgia.

 Personal life

-Alexander was born in St. Petersburg, Florida.
-He graduated from Georgia Southern University with bachelor's degree in recreation in 1975, and again with a master's degree in educational administration in 1980.
-His father, Skip Alexander, was a former Duke University golf stand-out and PGA Tour player.
-Alexander's wife, Joan, previously worked as a PGA Tour media official.
+Alexander is married to Joan.
+His wife previously worked as a PGA Tour media official.

 Alexander has a daughter, Cortnee, and a son, Tyson.
 Tyson played for his father's Gators golf from 2006 to 2010, and qualified for the U.S. Open, like his father and grandfather before him, in 2009.
 Tyson turned pro in 2010.